John Johnston (fur trader): Career

 As a young man, Johnston was thrilled at the opportunity he saw with the North West Company.
 He was impressed by the partners he met and their refined lives.
 When formed in 1787, the company had 23 partners and 2000 employees: "Agents, factors, clerks, guides, interpreters, and voyageurs."

 Over the years Johnston became successful himself, with his fur trading and relations with the Ojibwa enhanced by his wife Susan's family ties to the Ojibwa community.
-The Johnstons were known as a refined and cultured family, leaders in both the Ojibwa and Euro-American communities, who maintained a wide range of relations.
+The Johnstons were known as a refined and cultured family, leaders in both the Ojibwa and Euro-American communities, and they maintained a wide range of relations.

 As part of their culture of building relationships, the Johnstons welcomed to their home an array of significant players in the region, including surveyors, explorers, traders, governmental officials, trappers, and political leaders.
 With his wife and her family's help, Johnston developed a broad knowledge of both the Ojibwa ways and the Great Lakes region.
 He played an integral role in developing the Michigan frontier and was appointed a Justice of the Peace.

 Sault Ste.
 Marie was a community with a mix of fur traders, most of whom had Native American wives; Ojibwa natives, some of high status; and workers who were Métis, European, and Native American.
 Permanent and temporary structures included warehouses for furs, scattered housing and Indian wigwams, and sheds for boats.
 Many of the Ojibwa stayed in the area for the fishing more than for the settlement.

 Increasing economic tensions between Great Britain and the US affected the fur trade.
 In 1806 US changes to the Jay Treaty of 1794 restricted British fur traders to operating in Canada.
 Both they and the Ojibwa wished to return to the previous arrangement, which allowed free passage across the border for trade by nationals of both countries and by the Indians.